Phonics for Kids: An Introduction to Parents

-Phonics for Kids: The problem with English
+The problem with English

-English is not an easy language.
+English is not an easy language to learn.
 The complexity arises due to the fact that there are 44 unique sounds but are represented by only 26 letters of the alphabet.
-Naturally, English letters do NOT carry one-to-one correspondence with the sound they intend to produce.
-For instance, letter ‘B’ is pronounced as ‘bee’, but in many words such as “Ball” or “Bat”, it is pronounced as ‘ba’.
-In many other cases, the same group of letters may be pronounced in different ways.
+English letters do NOT carry one-to-one correspondence with the sounds they represent.
+For instance, letter ‘b’ is pronounced as ‘bee’, but in many words such as “ball” or “bat”, it is pronounced as ‘ba’.
+The same group of letters may be pronounced in different ways.
 The same combination of letters, “ch” for example, sounds very different in words such as, “chair”, “machine” and “christmas”.
 These problems gave birth to the phonics as a method to teach English.
 But phonics was not the only approach.
 There was also the ‘whole word’ method.

-Phonics for Kids: The Whole Word Method
+Whole Word Method

 The “whole word” method of reading, was explored as a solution to the above mentioned problem with English language.
 Although inefficient, this method does reduce the problem of multiple pronunciations of the same letters, to a certain degree.
 It is however primitive in its approach.
 It requires children to memorize the whole word rather than a collection of individual sounds.
-This is a tedious task for a child as he/she may encounter 6-8 new words per day.
+This is a tedious task for a child as it encounters 6-8 new words per day.
 The whole word approach makes the words feel more like an ideograph or a symbol.
 Similar to the Mandarin language.
 It necessitates that the child memorize the word as a design or shape, just as we remember some brands using their logos.

 According to Dr. Samuel Blumenfeld, “When you impose an ideographic teaching on an alphabetic writing system, you get a reading disability.”
 A child who is accustomed to the whole word method often finds itself at a disadvantage whenever it confronts a new word.
-Its brain works much harder to decipher what it is reading.
-Naturally, it is much harder for such a child to be a good reader.
+Its brain has to work much harder to decipher what it is reading.
+It is much harder for such a child to be a good reader.

 Any letter in a language has three basic components: shape, name and sound.
 For example, the letter ‘b’ has a definite shape, a name “bee” and a sound “ba”.
 While the traditional alphabetic approach focuses only on the name and shape of a letter, phonics emphasize on all three dimensions.
 Phonics begins by making the child aware about phonemes.
 Phonemes are the basic units of sound.
 A phoneme may be consisting of a single, double or triple letter representation.
 It is not necessary that phonemes must be taught in the alphabetic order.

 In fact, researchers have found out that the most effective order of teaching phonemes is:

-Videos related to phonics:
+Video related to Phonics

-2 Approaches to Phonics
+Two Approaches to Phonics

 Analysis (or Segmentation)

 Analysis (or Segmentation), as the name implies, is to divide a particular entity into several parts.
 In this way of teaching, we divide a word in to the various sounds it comprises.
 It can also be viewed as stretching a word long enough so that its components are distinct.
-For example, Bat is stretched into b-a-t or chair is stretched as ch-air.
+For example, ‘Bat’ is stretched into ‘b-a-t’ or ‘Chair’ is stretched as ‘ch-air’.

 Synthesis (or Blending)